Johnston High School: Finances

 The Johnston School Board set a date of September 11, 2012 for a special election on a $51 million bond referendum to build a new high school on property already owned by the district.
 Public meetings were held in the six weeks prior to the special election.
 However, the measure was voted down by the community, which needed 60 percent approval to pass.
-On June 25, 2013, a reduced bond referendum of $41 million passed with 66% support.
+On June 25, 2013, a reduced bond referendum of $41 million passed with 66% support.In 2013, the school financed iPads for high school students and cost the district $1.5 million.

 District renovations

 The aforementioned bond referendum involved the construction of a new high school; modifications were to be made to the then current Johnston High School, Johnston Middle School, and Wallace Elementary School to make them the new middle school, Wallace Elementary, and district administration/programming center, respectively.
 Renovations were completed prior to the 2017–2018 academic year, and Johnston High School was moved to its current address.

 Performing arts

 JHS has an award winning drama program.
 It also has three competitive show choirs.
 The show choir program hosts an annual competition.